ArjunCodess/astro-scope/docs/PRD.md

 * `streamlit` – for building the interactive web application.
 * `requests` – for making HTTP requests to the NeoWs API.
 * `pandas` – for data manipulation and analysis.
-* `numpy` – for numerical operations and calculations.
 * `matplotlib` – for data visualization.
 * `plotly` – for interactive charts.
+* `python-dotenv` – for loading environment variables.
+* `messagebird` – for sending SMS notifications.

 ---